LassoSoft/LassoGuide/source/operations/date-duration.rst

 need to be escaped if they are in the format string.
 To escape characters in an ICU format string, wrap them in single quotes.
 Use two consecutive single quotes for a literal single quote.

-See the ICU website for a detailed explanation of `ICU date formatting symbols`_.

 .. line blocks in table cells requires p column type and adds excess vertical space